jspahrsummers/reactive-python/docs/AsyncGenerators.md

         was last suspended.

-        If the generator has already exited (gracefully or through an exception) or been closed previously, nothing happens, and the awaitable returned by aclose() will return gracefully.
+        If the generator has already exited (gracefully or through an exception) or been closed previously, or the generator was never started, nothing happens, and the awaitable returned by aclose() will return gracefully.

         If the generator does not catch the GeneratorExit exception, or catches GeneratorExit then exits gracefully, the awaitable returned